-Private landowners and other practitioners will increase their stewardship of native prairie as a result of this project's workshops, field days, one-on-one technical assistance, online resource development, etc. The Prairie Landowner Network established through the ML18 appropriation in cooperation with Conservation Corps of Minnesota (CCM) will continue to use innovative ways to connect prairie landowners through social media, email, newsletters, training opportunities, etc. This network is aimed at improving prairie quality on private lands by keeping landowners up-to-date on the best management strategies.
-At least 17 landowners will receive a comprehensive prairie stewardship plan that will provide specific prairie management expertise for their property.
-Landowner enrollment in Native Prairie Tax Exemption will be increased to conserve and improve management of native prairie which may not be protected through other means.
-About 5 baseline property reports and 28 monitoring visits will be completed on existing NPBs to evaluate current conditions and insure easement compliance.
+Private landowners and other practitioners will increase their stewardship of native prairie as a result of this project's workshops, field days, one-on-one technical assistance, online resource development, etc. The Prairie Landowner Network established through the ML18 appropriation will continue to use innovative ways to connect prairie landowners through social media, email, newsletters, training opportunities, etc. This network is aimed at improving prairie quality on private lands by keeping landowners up-to-date on the best management strategies.
+At least 6 landowners will receive a comprehensive prairie stewardship plan that will provide specific prairie management expertise for their property.
+About 25 monitoring visits will be completed on existing NPBs to evaluate current conditions and insure easement compliance.